LukasMut/human_alignment/README.md

 * How does model size/embeddings size affect accuracy?
 * Does scaling really help to peform close to human-level intelligence?
 * How does model architecture affect accuracy? (e. g.
 VGGs vs. ResNets vs. ViTs)
-* Which models do the same mistakes?
+* Which models make the same mistakes?
 * Linear probing on top of representations/finetuning
 * Can we correlate accuracy with CKA similarity of representations?
-* How uniformly does the model makes mistakes vs humans?
+* How uniformly do models make mistakes vs. humans?
-* Fine-tune each model on THINGS (multi-class classification) and then compare against humans?
+* Fine-tune each model on THINGS (multi-class classification for THINGS) and then compare models against humans?
 * Predict the similarity space of a different model (use predictions of one model as label).
-* Do self-supervised learning on THINGS dataset and then measure the performance.
+* Do self-supervised learning on then THINGS dataset and then measure the performance.

 ## Results
 | Model                 | Things | Cifar-100-0 | #parameters | Imagenet Accuracy |